Democratic confederalism: Implementation

 Inspired by the project of democratic confederalism, mayors of the Party of the Democratic Society Party (Demokratik Toplum Partisi, DTP) started a fight for collective rights of a political nature in Turkey through civil disobedience campaigns.
 Challenging the laws that prohibit the official use of the Kurdish language, these politicians begin to use the municipal services and dispatch official correspondence in Kurdish, to reinsert Kurdish names in public places and to spend resources for the development and spread of the Kurdish language.
 However, these policies made the DTP mayors and deputies targets of judicial harassment, and the Kurdish party was banned by the Turkish Constitutional Court in 2009.

 It was during the Civil War in Syria that an opportunity arose to implement Ocalan's new political doctrine deeply, after the PYD declared the autonomy of three cantons in Rojava, a region comprising parts of the north and northeast of Syrian territory.
-Creating a political entity opposed to the capitalist nation-state, Rojava experienced an original combination of democratic, decentralized and non-hierarchical society based on feminism, ecology, cultural pluralism, a co-operative sharing economy, and participatory politics and consensual construction.
+Creating a political entity opposed to the capitalist nation-state, Rojava experienced an original combination of democratic, decentralized and non-hierarchical society based on women's liberation, ecology, cultural pluralism, a co-operative sharing economy, and participatory politics and consensual construction.

+Criticism

+Democratic confederalism, has been criticized by some scholars for prioritizing the democratization of existing states over Kurdish national self-determination.
+By rejecting the goal of an independent Kurdish state and focusing on reform within existing borders, critics argue that the model limits Kurdish political autonomy and offers little real change.

+In the context of Turkey, Democratic confederalism has been described as Turkeyification (Türkiyeleşme).
+Kamal Soleimani and Behrooz Shojai argue that Öcalan's Turkeyification accepts the legitimacy of the Turkish state and its constitutional order while rejecting federalism and Kurdish official-language status.
+According to these critics, as reflected in the politics of the DEM Party, the model promotes integration within Turkey rather than structural autonomy for Kurds, leading to voluntary Turkification.
+Soleimani and Shojai argue that Öcalan fully endorsed and reinterpreted the Misak-ı Milli within the framework of Democratic Confederalism.
+They suggest that he saw the separation of Southern Kurdistan and Western Kurdistan from Turkey, following the Treaty of Lausanne, as harmful to the Kurdish people, which motivated his development of Democratic Confederalism.
+According to these critics, his approach seeks to encourage Kurdish collaboration with Turkey, and even territorial annexation, and positions the Kurdistan Communities Union (KCK) as a central actor in applying the Misak-ı Milli to the Middle Eastern context.